-- Superstition: The number 4 in Korean sounds similar to the word death, that is why you won't find 4 in elevators, apartment numbers, or floors.
+- Superstition: The number 4 in Korean sounds similar to the word death, which is why you won't find 4 in elevators, apartment numbers, or floors.
 Tetraphobia, the fear of the number 4, is very common in East Asia.
 Writing with red ink or red color is closely linked to the fear of death.
 Unless you wish someone dead, you should avoid writing with a red pen.

 - Unhealthy beauty standards: Seoul is the capital of plastic surgery.
 Having a nose job done is as normal as going to the orthodontist to get braces.
 Although it is very normal for Koreans to get under the knife, I think this new normal is an unhealthy societal pressure (in general).
 So, why?

-How to stay healthy in South Korea
+🚴🏻♀️ How to stay healthy

 - Gyms: If you want to go to the gym in South Korea, you will pay a lot more than the average gym in Europe, South East Asia, or the USA.
 Gym memberships in Seoul and Busan are often around $70 per month.
 So, yeah, gyms are really expensive in South Korea.
 One of the cheaper gym chains is Goto.

 - Yoga studios: Similar to gyms, also yoga studios come at a higher cost in Seoul.
 Prices per month can easily range between $80 and $150.

 - Running: It might depend on where you live and how easy access you have to the subway but Seoul has some decent running paths, e.g. along the Han River as well as Namasan Mountain.
 Also trails around the Olympic Park, the Yongsan Family Park, and World Cup Park are good running spots.